ArmyaFarid/mini-flask-weather-app/README.md

 - Support for different locations
 - Support for latitude and longitude input
 - Fetch data in JSON format
-- Fetch data in XML format and convert it to JSON
+- Fetch data in XML format and convert it to python dick

 ## Code Overview